didactic-meme/pyfuncol/README.md

 For sets and frozensets, please refer to the [docs](https://pyfuncol.readthedocs.io/en/latest/pyfuncol.html#module-pyfuncol.set).

 For more details, please have a look at the [API reference](https://pyfuncol.readthedocs.io/en/latest/modules.html).

+We support all subclasses with default constructors (`OrderedDict`, for example).

 ## Documentation